Harnack inequalities and H\"older estimates for master equations: Introduction

 The main tool to prove Theorems \ref{harn_para} and \ref{harn_bd} is an extension problem characterization for the fractional operators $(\partial_t+L)^s$.
-Observe that the elliptic operators $L$ in $(1)$--$(10)$ have discrete and continuous spectrum in different Hilbert spaces.
-The extension problem we present not only works for these particular examples, but for any fractional operator of the form $(\partial_t+L)^s$, where $L$ is a nonnegative normal linear operator in a Hilbert space $L^2(\Omega)$ with some positive measure $d\eta$.
-Then the definition of $(\partial_t+L)^s$ can be given in terms of the Fourier transform in the variable $t$ and the spectral resolution of $L$, see Section \ref{section:pointwise}.
-The following theorem for the case of the fractional heat operator $H^s=(\partial_t-\Delta)^s$ was proved in \cite{Stinga-Torrea-SIAM}.
-For notation see Section \ref{section:pointwise}.
+Observe that, in general, $L$ as in \eqref{eq:operatorL} may have discrete or continuous spectrum in different Hilbert spaces.
+The extension problem we present here not only works for \eqref{eq:operatorL}, but for any fractional operator of the form $(\partial_t+L)^s$, where $L$ is a nonnegative normal linear operator in a Hilbert space $L^2(\Omega)$ with some positive measure $d\eta$.